MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/clusterfunction.md

 **Arguments**

 * *stringConstant*: Name of the cluster that is referenced.
 Cluster name can be either as fully qualified DNS name or as a stirng that will be suffixied with `.kusto.windows.net`.
-Argument has to be _constant- prior of query execution, i.e. cannot come from sub-query evaluation.
+Argument has to be _constant_ prior of query execution, i.e. cannot come from sub-query evaluation.

 **Notes**